-- 1. Annual listing fees and custodial charges for the year 2023-24 were duly paid to the above Stock Exchanges and Depositories viz., NSDL and CDSL; and - 2.
-The Company has issued and allotted Cumulative Redeemable Non-Convertible Preference Shares pursuant to the Scheme, and the ISIN allotted by the Depositories (Company ID Number) is INE0Q3R04012.
+- Annual listing fees and custodial charges for the year 2024-25 were duly paid to the above Stock Exchanges and Depositories viz., NSDL and CDSL; and - During the year, the Company had redeemed Cumulative Redeemable Non-Convertible Preference Shares (NCRPS) allotted pursuant to the Scheme of arrangement.
+The NCRPS were redeemed and extinguished effective 31st August 2024.